bhoang8578/garden-productivity/README.md

     time.
 After cleaning out the repository, I installed the Tauri packages and reinstalled React.
 I also had to install the C++ development tool for my VS Code IDE.
 I ran all of the commands in Git Bash.
+5/19/2025
+    Today, I started coding the HTML skeleton based off of my Figma prototype.
+    But as I was doing this, I realized that when I restarted and cleaned out the repository, I also DELETED all of the asset files that I spent so much time on...
+I still have hope that in some way they will be recovered, or eventually will be re-done.
+Besides HTML coding, I also learned how to use the React Router and how it'll work with the functionality of the app I have in mind.